Sexual Orientation and Gender Identity Questions – Information for Patients

 Your provider(s) will use this information to help identify and meet your healthcare needs.
-In addition, gathering this information from all patients allows Bronson to see if there are gaps in care or services across different patient populations, including LGBTQ+ people and their families.
+In addition, gathering this information from all patients allows Bronson to see if there are gaps in care or services across different patient populations.

 What is gender identity?

 Gender is different than biological sex.
 Gender identity is a person’s inner sense of their gender.
 For example, a person may think of themselves as male, as female, as a combination of male and female, or as another gender.